Tutorial

 Select the instance type

-Create Ant Media Server instance template on Google Cloud
+Create an Ant Media Server instance template on Google Cloud

 On the same screen, navigate to the Boot Disk section and click on Change > Custom Images.
 Then, select the image you created in the previous step.